eberkain/Kerbpit/README.txt

   MFD0 is a hidden terminal used to send complex commands via AHk

-Custom built controllers are used to shortcut common actions Flight Computer is used to interface with MFDS and control what is displayed
+Custom built controllers are used to shortcut common actions each controller can support 32 buttons and 8 analog axis Flight Computer is used to interface with MFDS and control what is displayed
-    Select button (4) allows you to choose what MFD to send commands to list button will display a list of programs for that MFD Run button begins a kOS run command letter/number buttons are used to pick a program exec button is used to start the program end button is used to stop a program reset button to reset the mfd window if something goes awry Autopilot controller is used to interact with running programs to adjust params tweak +/- buttons for HDG, ALT, SPD, etc... rate toggles to control how much to add/sub per press Execute shortcuts to launch commonly used autopilot programs directly to MFD3 time control buttons to control time warp conf warp-to buttoms for common events
+    4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command
+    17 keyswitch-letter/number buttons are used to pick a program (A-F,0-9,decimal) 1 keyswitch-exec button is used to start the program 1 keyswitch-end button is used to stop a program
+    1 keyswitch-reset button to reset the mfd terminal window if something goes awry 1 keyswitch-master reset to reset all MFD terminal windows 1 keyswitch-master reboot to relog into all CPUs without resetting terminals, for switching craft 4 thumbstick-RCS axis controls, linear xyz, rotation xyz Autopilot controller is used to interact with running programs to tweak autopilot 10 keyswitch-tweak +/- buttons for HDG, ALT, SPD, MAXROLL, MAXVSPD 3 3-way toggle-rate adjustment controls how much to add/sub per press 4 keyswitch-Execute shortcuts to launch commonly used autopilot programs directly to MFD3 Launch, Land, Exec Node, Atmo Autopilot
+    1 keyswitch-kill the current autopilot
+    4 keyswitch-time control buttons to control time warp +/- norm/phys 3 keyswitch-change the navball mode
-    aircraft trim dials
+    3 dials-aircraft trim dials
   Navigation Controller manipulates manuvre nodes
-    +/- buttons for Prograde, Radial, Normal
+    6 keyswitch-+/- buttons for Prograde, Radial, Normal 1 3-way toggle-rate switch for amount to change dev by 2 keyswitch-+/- node time control
-    3-way toggle switch for rate of +/-
+    1 3-way toggle-for rate of time change
-    +/- node time control
-    3-way toggle switch for rate of +/- time sas controls for each mode and on/off navball mode switch
+    11 keyswitch-sas controls for each mode and on/off Overhead Panel
-  Overhead Panel
     various controls for all onboard systems
     bind actions to groups in-game using AGX